ActiveInferenceInstitute/Symposium/Perplexity/outputs/participants/Dave_Douglass/Dave_Douglass_project_proposals.md

 # Active Inference Project Proposals: Dave_Douglass

-Generated on: 2024-11-11 14:49:46
+Generated on: 2024-11-12 12:19:50

 ---

-### Proposal 1: Immediate, Smaller-Scope Project - Integrating Active Inference Ontology in Educational Materials

-**1. What are you trying to do?**
-Articulate your objectives using absolutely no jargon:
-- Enhance the educational materials for Active Inference by integrating the recently developed ontological works into the Textbook Group project.

-**2. How is it done today, and what are the limits of current practice?**
-- Currently, the Textbook Group project focuses on preparing and refining educational materials for Active Inference, but these materials may lack a comprehensive ontological framework.
-The limits include the absence of a unified ontological structure that can facilitate better understanding and application of Active Inference principles.

-**3. What is new in your approach and why do you think it will be successful?**
-- The new approach involves integrating the ontological works “Aligning Active Inference Ontology to SUMO” and “Aligning Spatial Web Terms to SUMO” into the educational materials.
-This integration will provide a structured and unified framework, making it easier for learners to understand and apply Active Inference.
-The success is anticipated because it leverages Dave Douglass's expertise in ontology and his involvement in the Textbook Group project.

-**4. Who cares?
-If you succeed, what difference will it make?**
-- The success of this project will benefit the entire Active Inference community, particularly students and educators involved in the Textbook Group.
-It will enhance the clarity and coherence of the educational materials, facilitating a deeper understanding of Active Inference.

-**5. What are the risks?**
-- The primary risk is the complexity of integrating ontological frameworks into educational materials without making them overly technical or inaccessible to a broad audience.

-**6. How much will it cost?**
-- This project is expected to be low-cost, as it primarily involves the time and effort of Dave Douglass and other participants in the Textbook Group.
-No additional funding is anticipated.

-**7. How long will it take?**
-- The project is expected to take approximately 1-2 months, aligning with the upcoming cohort sessions of the Textbook Group.

-**8. What are the mid-term and final "check points" to see if you're on track?**
-- **Mid-term Check Point:** Review the integrated materials with a small group of learners to gather feedback on clarity and effectiveness.
-- **Final Check Point:** Assess the overall impact on the learning outcomes of the Textbook Group participants after the completion of the cohort.

-**Collaborators/Resources:**
-- Collaborate with Sanjeev Namjoshi and other participants in the Textbook Group.
-- Utilize the resources from the Active Inference Institute, including the ontological works and the Textbook Group project materials.

----

-### Proposal 2: Medium-Term, Moderate-Scope Project - Applying Active Inference to Systems Memetics

-**1. What are you trying to do?**
-Articulate your objectives using absolutely no jargon:
-- Develop and apply Active Inference principles to the field of Systems Memetics, creating a framework that integrates ontological structures and case studies.

-**2. How is it done today, and what are the limits of current practice?**
-- Currently, Systems Memetics lacks a formal theoretical framework that incorporates the predictive and inferential aspects of Active Inference.
-The limits include the lack of a structured approach to understanding and modeling memetic systems.

-**3. What is new in your approach and why do you think it will be successful?**
-- The new approach involves applying the Active Inference Framework (AIF) to Systems Memetics, leveraging Bayesian inference and predictive coding to model how memes propagate and evolve.
-This integration will provide a more robust and predictive framework for understanding memetic systems.
-Success is anticipated due to Dave Douglass's background in machine translation and his experience with ontological works.

-**4. Who cares?
-If you succeed, what difference will it make?**
-- The success of this project will benefit researchers and practitioners in the fields of Systems Memetics and General Semantics.
-It will provide a new theoretical tool for analyzing and predicting the behavior of memetic systems, enhancing our understanding of cultural and social dynamics.

-**5. What are the risks?**
-- The primary risks include the complexity of integrating Active Inference with a new field and the potential resistance to new theoretical approaches within the existing community.

-**6. How much will it cost?**
-- This project may require some funding for resources such as access to computational tools and potential collaboration with other researchers.
-However, the costs are expected to be moderate.

-**7. How long will it take?**
-- The project is expected to take approximately 3-6 months, allowing for the development of the framework, case studies, and initial validation.

-**8. What are the mid-term and final "check points" to see if you're on track?**
-- **Mid-term Check Point:** Present the initial framework and case studies to a peer group for feedback and validation.
-- **Final Check Point:** Publish a paper or present at a conference to disseminate the findings and gather broader feedback from the academic community.

-**Collaborators/Resources:**
-- Collaborate with researchers in Systems Memetics and General Semantics.
-- Utilize resources from the Active Inference Institute, including the Math Group sessions and the Symbolic cognitive robotics project for computational tools and methodologies.

----

-### Proposal 3: Ambitious, Longer-Term Project - Developing an Integrated Neuro-Bio-Social Model for Collective Behavior

-**1. What are you trying to do?**
-Articulate your objectives using absolutely no jargon:
-- Develop an integrated neuro-bio-social model that applies Active Inference to understand collective behavior and social dynamics, incorporating insights from sociology, neuroscience, and cognitive science.

-**2. How is it done today, and what are the limits of current practice?**
-- Currently, models of collective behavior often lack a unified framework that integrates neurological, biological, and social aspects.
-The limits include the fragmented nature of current models, which do not fully capture the interdependencies between these domains.

-**3. What is new in your approach and why do you think it will be successful?**
-- The new approach involves using the Active Inference Framework (AIF) to develop a model that integrates predictive coding, Bayesian inference, and social dynamics.
-This model will provide a principled normative account of how brains interact within social contexts, enabling a more comprehensive understanding of collective behavior.
-Success is anticipated due to the interdisciplinary nature of the project, leveraging Dave Douglass's background in psychology, machine translation, and his experience with ontological works.

-**4. Who cares?
-If you succeed, what difference will it make?**
-- The success of this project will have significant implications for fields such as sociology, neuroscience, and cognitive science.
-It will provide a new paradigm for understanding collective behavior, which can be applied in various areas like social policy, education, and public health.

-**5. What are the risks?**
-- The primary risks include the complexity of integrating multiple disciplines, the need for significant interdisciplinary collaboration, and the potential resistance to new theoretical approaches.

-**6. How much will it cost?**
-- This project is expected to require substantial funding to support the interdisciplinary research team, computational resources, and potential field studies.

-**7. How long will it take?**
-- The project is expected to take approximately 1-2 years, allowing for the development of the model, data collection, validation, and dissemination of findings.

-**8. What are the mid-term and final "check points" to see if you're on track?**
-- **Mid-term Check Point:** Present the initial model and preliminary findings at a major conference to gather feedback from the broader academic community.
-- **Final Check Point:** Publish a comprehensive paper or book detailing the model, its applications, and the empirical evidence supporting it.

-**Collaborators/Resources:**
-- Collaborate with researchers from sociology, neuroscience, and cognitive science.
-- Utilize resources from the Active Inference Institute, including the Math Group sessions, the Symbolic cognitive robotics project, and other interdisciplinary initiatives.
-- Engage with projects like the “Active Agents: An Active Inference Approach to Agent-Based Modeling in the Social Sciences” for methodological support and validation[1][2].
+### Proposal 1: Immediate, Smaller-Scope Project - Developing AI-Assisted Negotiation Tools Using Active Inference

+#### 1. What are you trying to do?
+Create a basic AI-assisted negotiation tool that compares the efficacy of Active Inference with Reinforcement Learning in real-world negotiation scenarios.

+#### 2. How is it done today, and what are the limits of current practice?
+Currently, negotiation tools often rely on Reinforcement Learning, which can be limited by the need for extensive training data and the lack of a built-in mechanism for belief updating and precision weighting.
+Active Inference offers a promising alternative by incorporating Bayesian inference and free energy minimization, but it has not been widely applied in negotiation tools.

+#### 3. What is new in your approach and why do you think it will be successful?
+This project will integrate Active Inference into negotiation tools, leveraging its ability to update beliefs based on sensory precision and prior knowledge.
+This approach is new because it applies the theoretical foundations of Active Inference to a practical negotiation context, potentially enhancing the adaptability and efficiency of negotiation processes.

+#### 4. Who cares?
+If you succeed, what difference will it make?
+This project will benefit researchers and practitioners in the fields of AI, negotiation, and conflict resolution.
+Successful implementation could lead to more effective and adaptive negotiation tools, improving outcomes in various negotiation scenarios, from business to humanitarian contexts.

+#### 5. What are the risks?
+- Technical risks: Integrating Active Inference with existing negotiation frameworks could be challenging.
+- Practical risks: The tool may not perform better than existing Reinforcement Learning-based tools in all scenarios.
+- Collaboration risks: Coordinating with other researchers and stakeholders might be time-consuming.

+#### 6. How much will it cost?
+This project will primarily require time and computational resources, which are likely available through the Active Inference Institute.
+No significant additional funding is expected.

+#### 7. How long will it take?
+- Initial development: 1-2 months
+- Testing and refinement: 1-2 months
+- Total duration: 2-4 months

+#### 8. What are the mid-term and final "check points" to see if you're on track?
+- **Mid-term Check Point**: Complete the initial integration of Active Inference into the negotiation tool and conduct preliminary tests (1 month).
+- **Final Check Point**: Conduct comprehensive testing, gather feedback, and refine the tool based on results (2 months).

+**Potential Collaborators/Resources:**
+- Susan Hasty for her work on AI-assisted negotiation tools.
+- Active Inference Institute resources, including the Textbook Group materials and RxInfer.jl.

+### Proposal 2: Medium-Term, Moderate-Scope Project - Integrating Active Inference with Ontological Systems for Enhanced Knowledge Representation

+#### 1. What are you trying to do?
+Develop and apply an integrated framework that aligns Active Inference with ontological systems like SUMO (Suggested Upper Merged Ontology) to enhance knowledge representation and reasoning in complex domains.

+#### 2. How is it done today, and what are the limits of current practice?
+Currently, Active Inference is applied in various domains but often lacks a unified ontological framework.
+Ontological systems like SUMO provide a structured way of representing knowledge, but they do not inherently incorporate the dynamic belief updating of Active Inference.
+The current practice is limited by the lack of integration between these two approaches.

+#### 3. What is new in your approach and why do you think it will be successful?
+This project will integrate the belief updating and precision weighting mechanisms of Active Inference with the structured knowledge representation of ontological systems.
+This integration is new and promising because it combines the strengths of both approaches, enabling more robust and adaptive knowledge representation and reasoning.

+#### 4. Who cares?
+If you succeed, what difference will it make?
+This project will benefit researchers and practitioners in AI, cognitive science, and knowledge representation.
+Successful integration could lead to more robust and adaptive knowledge systems, enhancing decision-making and reasoning in various complex domains.

+#### 5. What are the risks?
+- Technical risks: Integrating Active Inference with ontological systems could be complex.
+- Practical risks: The integrated framework may not perform better than existing systems in all scenarios.
+- Collaboration risks: Coordinating with ontologists and AI researchers might be challenging.

+#### 6. How much will it cost?
+This project may require some additional funding for software tools and potential collaborations, but it is largely dependent on existing resources and expertise within the Active Inference Institute.

+#### 7. How long will it take?
+- Initial integration and testing: 3-4 months
+- Refinement and validation: 3-4 months
+- Total duration: 6-8 months

+#### 8. What are the mid-term and final "check points" to see if you're on track?
+- **Mid-term Check Point**: Complete the initial integration of Active Inference with the ontological system and conduct preliminary tests (3 months).
+- **Final Check Point**: Conduct comprehensive testing, gather feedback, and refine the framework based on results (6 months).

+**Potential Collaborators/Resources:**
+- Dave Douglass’s previous work on “Aligning Active Inference Ontology to SUMO.”
+- Active Inference Institute resources, including the Ontology project.
+- Collaboration with ontologists and AI researchers.

+### Proposal 3: Ambitious, Longer-Term Project - Applying Active Inference to Collective Foraging and Social Negotiation in Real-World Scenarios

+#### 1. What are you trying to do?
+Develop and apply Active Inference models to real-world collective foraging and social negotiation scenarios, such as humanitarian crisis management, to improve decision-making and collective behavior.

+#### 2. How is it done today, and what are the limits of current practice?
+Currently, collective foraging and social negotiation in complex scenarios often rely on simplistic models that do not fully account for the dynamic and adaptive nature of human behavior.
+Active Inference offers a more comprehensive approach by incorporating Bayesian inference and free energy minimization, but it has not been widely applied in these contexts.

+#### 3. What is new in your approach and why do you think it will be successful?
+This project will apply Active Inference to model and predict collective behavior in real-world scenarios, leveraging its ability to update beliefs and precision weights dynamically.
+This approach is new because it integrates theoretical Active Inference models with practical applications in collective foraging and social negotiation, potentially enhancing decision-making and collective outcomes.

+#### 4. Who cares?
+If you succeed, what difference will it make?
+This project will benefit researchers, policymakers, and practitioners in fields such as humanitarian aid, social sciences, and AI.
+Successful implementation could lead to more effective management of collective behavior in crisis scenarios, improving outcomes and saving lives.

+#### 5. What are the risks?
+- Technical risks: Applying Active Inference to complex real-world scenarios could be challenging.
+- Practical risks: The models may not perform better than existing approaches in all scenarios.
+- Collaboration risks: Coordinating with stakeholders from various fields might be time-consuming and challenging.

+#### 6. How much will it cost?
+This project will likely require significant funding for data collection, software development, and collaborations with various stakeholders.

+#### 7. How long will it take?
+- Initial model development and testing: 6-9 months
+- Field testing and validation: 9-12 months
+- Total duration: 15-21 months

+#### 8. What are the mid-term and final "check points" to see if you're on track?
+- **Mid-term Check Point**: Complete the initial model development and conduct preliminary field tests (6 months).
+- **Final Check Point**: Conduct comprehensive field testing, gather feedback, and refine the models based on results (15 months).

+**Potential Collaborators/Resources:**
+- Susan Hasty for her work on negotiation affordances.
+- Active Inference Institute resources, including the Action Research on Collective Foraging project.
+- Collaboration with humanitarian organizations, policymakers, and researchers from social sciences and AI.
+- Funding opportunities through ARPA-H or similar programs focused on advanced analysis and collective behavior[3].